 - participation in or leadership of a variety of literary and cultural events run or sponsored by the Department.

 While taking our English courses is a great start, don't miss out by not becoming an English major until later on.

 Only when you declare will you become part of The Turtle Shell (ask professors about the name), a shared "course" on D2L with content constantly being updated with key information on internships, job opportunities, events and scholarships available to English majors.
 (And if for any reason you want to change majors, it's no big deal.)

-To assist you in your academic, professional, and personal endeavors, we offer, in addition to a supportive faculty and culture, the following financial assistance and professional preparation and opportunities:
+To assist you in your academic, professional and personal endeavors, we offer the following financial assistance and professional preparation and opportunities:

 - The opportunity for undergraduate and graduate students to join an International Honors Society that offers scholarships, opportunities to publish and present research, and other professional opportunities